 HERE is a map of the district that you can refer to for the attractions.

-Tip: If you plan to explore Kitano Ijinkan-gai and other Kobe’s attractions, consider getting Kobe Travel Smart Passport.
-The passport gives you free entry to many of the attractions in the city and comes with special perks!
+Tip: If you plan to explore Kitano Ijinkan-gai and other attractions in Kobe, consider getting a Kobe Travel Smart Passport.
+The passport gives you free entry to many of the city’s attractions and comes with special perks!
 Refer to HERE for more details!

 Explore the Kitano Ijinkan-gai With a Guided Tour